Murder of Farkhunda Malikzada: Background

-The attack
+Murder

-Farkhunda had previously been arguing with the mullah Zainuddin in front of Shah-Do Shamshira Mosque where she worked as a religious teacher, about his practice of selling amulets.
+Farkhunda had previously been arguing with a local cleric named Zainuddin in front of Shah-Do Shamshira Mosque where she worked as a religious teacher, about his practice of selling amulets.
 During this argument, Zainuddin reportedly accused her of burning the Quran.
-She responded "I am a Muslim, and Muslims do not burn the Quran!"
+She responded: "I am a Muslim, and Muslims do not burn the Quran!"

 Hundreds of angry radicals flocked to the shrine upon overhearing the mullah's accusation.
 Police arrived and attempted to lead Farkhunda to a local precinct building one mile away, but she refused, asking for a female police officer to accompany her.
 The mob was able to drag Farkhunda away into the street where they knocked her to the ground and began beating and kicking her.
 More police arrived, firing warning shots into the air and temporarily dispersing the crowd.
 They moved her into the Shah-Do Shamshira Mosque in an attempt to shield her.
 As the crowd grew in size and rumors that she was working with Americans began circulating, the mob attempted to storm the shrine.
 Police hoisted her onto the roof of the building in an attempt to rescue her from the crowd, but Farkhunda, struck by stones and planks thrown by the mob, suddenly slipped and fell into the crowd.